— Level Design —

 The Idea

-We initially decided to create an isometric boss arena and a short approach to it, with two postcard moments.
+We initially decided to create an isometric boss arena and a short run-up to it, with two postcard moments.

 Due to the narrow scope, we focused on a few features to let the environmental design be the main draw of the project.

-Before starting with the blockout, I implemented a few features to realize the piece.
+Before starting with the blockout, I implemented a few features needed to realize the levek.

 Movement